-As with any surgical procedure, there are risks and complications that can occur.
-It is very important that patients are fully informed of these and able to weigh up these risks before they choose to go ahead with chin enhancement surgery.
+As with any surgical procedure, some risks and complications can occur.
+Patients must be fully informed of these and weigh up these risks before choosing to go ahead with chin enhancement surgery.
 This page outlines the main chin enhancement risks and complications.

 Bruising & bleeding

 Some bruising of the treated area is common after surgery.
 This should resolve over the first couple of weeks.
 Patients may also experience slight bleeding from the incision site.
 This typically occurs right after surgery but may occur a few weeks later.
-However, if patients notice significant bruising, pain, and facial swelling, please inform the surgeon immediately.
-It is possible that they may have a haematoma, which is a solid collection of blood under the skin.
+However, please inform the surgeon immediately if patients notice significant bruising, pain, and facial swelling.
+They may have a haematoma, which is a solid collection of blood under the skin.
 These usually occur within 24 hours of surgery and require medical attention to treat.

 Although every effort is made to minimise the risk of infection during surgery, it is still possible for an infection to occur in the treated area.
-Therefore, it is important that patients are aware of the signs of infection.
+Therefore, patients must be aware of the signs of infection.
 Make the surgeon aware immediately there are any of the following signs after the chin enhancement:

 - Feeling feverish with a temperature over 38° C.

-- Redness at the incision site that is spreading after the first 48 hours.
+- Redness at the incision site is spreading after the first 48 hours.